 Our Gardening Project continues as we seek out congregations that are interested in starting or upgrading a garden on their property.
-Master Gardener, Jeff Wild, retired pastor at Advent Lutheran on Madison’s West Side, has agreed to volunteer his time to foster the development of congregational gardens with Wisconsin faith communities.
+Master Gardener, Jeff Wild, retired pastor at Madison Christian Community on Madison’s West Side, is volunteering his time to foster the development of congregational gardens with Wisconsin faith communities.
 The goal of this project is to encourage faith communities to grow healthy produce for congregational members and for the wider community through local food pantries.
 The Food, Faith and Farming Network is offering grants of $100 for a limited time to faith communities starting or upgrading gardens.

 Establishing congregational gardens further benefits faith communities as they train and educate congregants in sustainable gardening techniques and deepen their relationships with each other.
 The hope is that through gardening projects congregants will nurture the relationship between the food they eat and their faith’s calling to care for God’s creation.
 We also encourage congregations to incorporate the principles learned through gardening into their mission statements.

 Jeff Wild has a wealth of experience in developing gardens.
 He founded the Madison Christian Community Food Pantry Garden early on in his tenure as pastor at Advent Lutheran.
-The garden has grown to be one of the best congregational gardens in Wisconsin.
-Representing Food, Faith and Farming Network, Jeff will be visiting existing gardens to conduct in-depth listening sessions, offering consultation aimed at starting or improving gardening efforts, and gathering garden managers to share best practices and support each other.
+The garden continues to grow 5,000 pounds of produce annually to donate to local food pantries.

-If you would like to share the story of your congregation's gardening project, participate in the survey or consult with Jeff, contact him at firstname.lastname@example.org.
+If you would like to share the story of your congregation's gardening project, or consult with Jeff, contact him at email@example.com.